Enabling App Services

 Enable App Services

 In most cases, enabling a capability is as simple as turning on a switch.
-However, some app services—such as iCloud, Keychain Sharing, Passbook, and Background Modes—require more configuration.
+However, some app services—such as iCloud, Keychain Sharing, Wallet, and Background Modes—require more configuration.
 Additional options and instructions for those app services appear after the capability is enabled.
 Other app services—such as Game Center, In-App Purchase, and Maps—require additional configuration in iTunes Connect and are not covered in this document.

 To enable a capability